oisdk/site/posts/2018-12-14-primes-in-agda.markdown

 # Infinitude

-The above sieve aren't "true" in that each `remove` is linear, so the performance is $\mathcal{O}(n)$ overall.
+The above sieve aren't "true" in that each `remove` is linear, so the performance is $\mathcal{O}(n^2)$ overall.
 This is the same problem we ran into with the naive infinite sieve in Haskell.

-That raises the question: can *this* sieve be infinite?
+Since it bears such a similarity to the infinite sieve, we have to ask: can *this* sieve be infinite?
 Agda supports a notion of infinite data, so it would seem like it:

 ```agda
 infixr 5 _◂_